Exiting or Selling a Business

 - Structure the deal.
 In a typical small business seller financing agreement, the seller will allow the buyer to pay for the business over time.
 This is a win-win for both parties, because

-- The seller will continue to make money while the buyer can start running the show without a huge upfront investment;
+- The seller will continue to make money while the buyer can start running the business without a huge upfront investment;

-- The seller may also remain involved as a mentor to the buyer, to guide the overall business direction; and
+- The seller may also remain involved as a mentor to the buyer, to guide the overall business direction.

-- The transition for your employees and customers will be a smooth one, since the buyer likely already has a stake in the business.
+- The transition for your employees and customers will be a smooth one.

 - Choose new leadership (when applicable).
 Once you’ve decided to exit your business, start transferring some of your responsibilities to new leadership while you finalize your plans.